CloudMax94/cadence.link/content/general/shrines.md

 Effects are cleared when leaving a dungeon.
 This includes luting back to entrance and getting a game over.

+The Future Hyrule Castle exterior is not part of the dungeon on save files made with the Symphony of the Mask DLC installed.
+As a result it counts as leaving the dungeon, clearing all effects.

 ![](/img/shrines/shrine-of-glass.png)
 **Shrine of Glass**
 All non-weapon equipment becomes glass; rings become Ring of Preservation.